 Disclaimer: As always, rules are meant to be broken and if you are on the fence about an outfit please feel free to ask us beforehand or bring it along to the session for some advice!

 So, on to the big question: “What should I / we wear for our photography session?”

 Things to Keep in Mind

 - Your body type.
 We all hate those glamour magazines* that tell us all of the ways that we are making ourselves look horrible in the clothes we love.
 I personally have a love hate relationship with a particular little black dress of mine.
 But, for certain occasions, it is worth doing a little research.
 For women and men both, there is no shortage of information about general body shapes and clothes that will be the most flattering for those body shapes.
-Put in the effort, and dress accordingly.
-(Example: almost no one looks good in a tube top and super short shorts, trust me)
+Put in the effort,

 - Coordinate styles.
 Guys make sure you match the overall “feel” of your girl’s outfit.
 If she’s wearing a dress, make yourself look a little nicer.
 If she’s rockin’ some jeans and fashion boots then funk yourself up a little with a snazzy tie and nice leather shoes.

 - Wear solids or simple patterns.
 Don’t over do it with the patterns.
 Solid dark colors are the most flattering. (for a great example of how heavily patterned clothes can also look super rad check out the photo from Matt + Jana’s Engagement session at the bottom of this post)